exceptionless/Website/content/news/2015/2015-06-22-exclude-and-protect-sensitive-data-within-exceptionless.md

 To exclude only "HomeAddress" data, you would just add `HomeAddress` as an exclusion.
 The same goes for "WorkAddress."

-To exclude both, you could either add `HomeAddress` and `WorkAddress`, separated by a comma, or you could use `*Address` if those were the only two fields that ended with “Address.”
-If those were the only fields that contained “Address” at all, you could use `*Address*`.
+To exclude both, you could either add `HomeAddress` and `WorkAddress`, separated by a comma, or you could use `*Address` if those were the only two fields that ended with "Address."
+If those were the only fields that contained "Address" at all, you could use `*Address*`.

 It's easy stuff, but powerful enough to be aware of and use where possible to ensure security.